zericli090725/dfs-maze-generation/README.md

 let a = 50;
 ```

-Reducing this value creates more cells and a larger maze.
+Reducing this value creates smaller cells and therefore increases the number of cells in the maze.

 For example: